mgn39/TurtleBot2/README.md

 		- `rosrun topic_tools relay <original topic name> <new topic name because of namespace change>`
 		- `/cmd_vel_mux/input/teleop`
 		- `/turtlename/cmd_vel_mux/input/teleop`
+- Tips
+	- If you don't want to indicate the name of TurtleBot every single time
+		- `nano ~/.bashrc`
+		- `export ROS_NAMESPACE=turtlebotX`
+		- turtlebotX can be change

 ### Adding the new user in ubuntu:
 Add a User via Recovery Mode